-Mandatory Criteria 3: Risks of Modern Slavery
+Mandatory Criteria 3 (MSA s16(1)(c)): Risks of Modern Slavery

 Mills Oakley is aware that because of the prevalence of Modern Slavery, in particular in the Asia-Pacific region, every entity has risks of Modern Slavery in its operations and supply chains.
-We note that risk indicators in this space are constantly changing and in particular we are aware of the impact of the COVID-19 pandemic and armed conflict around the world in contributing to new dynamics and hotspots.
+We note that risk indicators in this space are constantly changing and we are aware of the impact of recent armed conflicts around the world and the ongoing effects of the COVID-19 pandemic both which contribute to new dynamics and hotspots.

-Mills Oakley acknowledges that understanding where the risks of Modern Slavery are in our operations and supply chains is a crucial step towards taking effective and accurate action in response to those risks.
+Mills Oakley acknowledges that continually taking steps to understand where the risks of Modern Slavery are in our operations and supply chains, and how these risks change each reporting period, is a crucial step towards taking effective and accurate action in response to those risks.
 We have carefully considered the United Nation's Guiding Principles on Business and Human Rights to gain a deeper appreciation of how an entity like ours can cause, contribute to, or become directly linked to Modern Slavery.

 Our operations primarily involve the provision of legal services, and we consider them to be lower risk.
 Lawyers are subject to stringent rules around ethics and conduct and, furthermore, our industry is closely regulated.
+Furthermore, many of our permanent employees who are under the Legal Services Award are required to record their time and this data is reconciled annual to ensure we are paying at or above the award based on actual hours worked.
+We would immediately backpay any individual who recorded more hours than the award rate allows for.
 We consider that this lowers the risk of Modern Slavery practices within our operations.
 We understand that casual, contractor and seasonal employees are more vulnerable to exploitation.
 Fortunately, only a very small portion of our workforce is made up of these kinds of employees.
-We have only 5 premises on which our employees work and all employees are contracted to work regular business hours.
+We have only 6 premises on which our employees work (including a new office in Adelaide) and all employees are contracted to work regular business hours.
 This allows greater visibility over our workforce and the safety of our employees.
+As our new office in Adelaide is established and grows, we will take care to make sure the same standards are implemented there as within our other offices across the nation.
 We are aware that there have been various investigations into the legal profession regarding the working hours of employees and that, while not an example of modern slavery, the existence of significant overtime work can indicate a culture that is more fertile for worker exploitation.
 We have detailed below the action we have taken in response to these risks.